How To/Use GIMP to create a PBRMetal parameters image

 Four images are provided for tutorial purposes and can be found in File:GIMP-parameters-tute-images.zip:

 - Start GIMP.
-You will need the Layers and Channels window open.
-You may find it useful to run GIMP as a single window.
+You will need the Layers and Channels windows open.
+If those windows are not visible then look in the Windows drop down menu -> Dockable Dialogs (or Ctrl L).
+You may also find it useful to run GIMP as a single window.
 (Windows->Single-Window Mode)

 - Select the Layers tab.
 It should be empty.